billthefarmer/editor/README.md

 You will be prompted to choose a viewer for an html file containing the encoded markdown from the current open file.
 If the text contains no markdown the result will be the same text.

+## Character set
+The current character set is displayed under the current file name.
+The character set is detected when a new file is read.
+It may be changed in the **Save as** dialog by using the **Charset** button which shows the current character set.
+See [Character set](Charset.md).

 ### Highlight syntax
 If the current open file is a C, C++, Objective C, Go, Java,